SimpleSolvers

 Info

-This also updates the objective nls!
+This also updates the problem nls!

 Sets and to x and f respectively and computes δ as well as γ.
 The new x and stored in status are used to compute δ.
 The new f and stored in status are used to compute γ.
 See NonlinearSolverStatus for an explanation of those variables.